-No public school district employee shall be required to work at the Charter School.
-Employees of the school district who choose to leave the employment of school district to work at the Charter School will have no automatic rights of return to the school district after employment by the Charter School unless specifically granted by the school district through a leave of absence or other agreement.
-Charter School employees shall have any right upon leaving the school district to work in the Charter School that the school district may specify, any rights of return to employment in a school district after employment in the Charter School that the school district may specify, and any other rights upon leaving employment to work in the Charter School that the school district determines to be reasonable and not in conflict with any law.
+No public school district or County employee shall be required to work at the Charter School.
+Employees of the school district or County who choose to leave the employment of school district or County to work at the Charter School will have no automatic rights of return to the school district or County after employment by the Charter School unless specifically granted by the school district or County through a leave of absence or other agreement.
+Charter School employees shall have any right upon leaving the school district or County to work in the Charter School that the school district or County may specify, any rights of return to employment in a school district after employment in the Charter School that the school district or County may specify, and any other rights upon leaving employment to work in the Charter School that the school district or County determines to be reasonable and not in conflict with any law.

-All employees of the Charter School will be considered the exclusive employees of Rocketship Education and not of the school district, unless otherwise mutually agreed in writing.
-Sick or vacation leave or years of service credit at the school district or any school district will not be transferred to Rocketship Education.
+All employees of the Charter School will be considered the exclusive employees of Rocketship Education and not of the school district or County, unless otherwise mutually agreed in writing.
+Sick or vacation leave or years of service credit at the school district, County or any other school district will not be transferred to Rocketship Education.
 Employment by Rocketship Education provides no rights of employment at any other entity, including any rights in the case of closure of the Charter School.